avrilcoghlan/LittleBookofRBioinformatics/src/chapter5.rst

 "seq", and "com".
 As discussed above, the named element "seq" stores the alignment.
-To convert this list variable into an alignment in the form of a matrix of characters, we can use the as.matrix.alignment() function from the SeqinR library:
+To convert this list variable into an alignment in the form of a matrix of characters, we can use the as.matrix.alignment() function from the SeqinR package:

 ::